yohasebe/monadic-chat/README.md

 ### Start Monadic Chat

+Do as follows inside the `monadic-chat` folder:

+1. To start the system in the foreground, run:

-Run `docker-compose up`
+    `docker-compose up`

-Add `-d` to start the system in the background: `docker-compose up -d`
+2. To start the system in the background, run:

+    `docker-compose up -d`

-And access `http://localhost:4567` with Google Chrome or Microsoft Edge
+Then access `http://localhost:4567` with Google Chrome or Microsoft Edge

 ### Stop Monadic Chat

+Do as follows inside the `monadic-chat` folder:

 1. If the system is run in the foreground: